godaddy/gasket/packages/gasket-intl/README.md

 export default withLocaleRequired()(Component);
 ```

-This also the behavior for the other components and functions where
+This is also the behavior for the other components and functions where
 `localesPath` can be specified.
 If the default path for the app should be
 something different from `/locales`, this can be set in the config for
 [@gasket/plugin-intl].